 Edge stitch the lower edge of the facing, catching both layers of the seam allowance underneath.

-Sew the center back seam from the marking where the bottom of the zipper lies to the hem.
+Sew the center back seam from the marking where the bottom of the zipper lies, to the hem.
 Above the marking press the seam allowance back as if you had sewn it together.
 This will be hand stitch down around the zipper.

 NOTE: Wherever the fabric shows a little pull or won’t lay flat on the outside is a sign that the fabric in the seam allowance is under tension.
-Clipping to the stitch line – but not through the stitch line – will relieve that tension and let the garment lay flat and look beautiful.)
+Clipping to the stitch line – but not through the stitch line – will relieve that tension and let the garment lay flat and look beautiful.

 Voila!
 It looks almost as good inside out.